 Professor Lutz is the author or co-author of many books and articles on a range of issues, including security and militarization, gender violence, education, and transportation.
 Writing and speaking widely in a variety of media, she has also consulted with civil society organizations as well as with the UN Department of Peacekeeping Operations and the government of Guam.
 She is past president of the American Ethnological Society and was selected as a Guggenheim Fellow and a Radcliffe Fellow.

 Professor Lutz's research has focused on the transformations of war, as well as on peacekeeping and gender, military basing and anti-basing social movements, photographic representations of the world of nations, and car cultures and political economy.

 She is currently leading a large interdisciplinary project on the human, social, and financial costs of the wars in Iraq and Afghanistan.
-The Costs of War project has brought together over 35 scholars and practitioners from across the social sciences with expertise in these areas, and their research output is available at costsofwar.org.
+The Costs of War project has brought together over 45 scholars and practitioners from across the social sciences with expertise in these areas, and their research output is available at costsofwar.org.

-Schooled (with Anne Fernandez).
+Schooled: Ordinary, Extraordinary Teaching in an Age of Change (with Anne Fernandez).
 New York: Teachers College Press, 2015.

 The U.S. Car Colossus and the Production of Inequality.
 American Ethnologist, 2014, 41 (2): 232-45.

 Talks & Media

 The War in Afghanistan Might Not Be Effective -- But For Some, It's Profitable.
 Pacific Standard, September 6, 2017.

 How Did Guam Become a Target of North Korean Missiles?
 Common Dreams, August 18, 2017.

 Trump’s Budget Puts Lives at Risk.
 US News and World Report, May 23, 2017, with William Hartung.